 JS models equipped with a DEF tank also benefit from a larger filler neck on the diesel tank, to allow faster refueling.
 A new pop-up in tank fuel indicator has also been installed to prevent over filling of the tank.
 In addition, to assist with regular maintenance, JCB has installed fuel taps to the feed side of the fuel filter, preventing fuel loss during service work.

 JS220 series machines also benefit from the latest generation Kawasaki hydraulic pumps, which are 3 percent more efficient than the previous pumps used in the Tier 4 Interim machines.
 The hydraulic pumps produce increased flow, which allows the machine to run the engine at lower rpm for the same hydraulic output, cutting fuel consumption and noise levels.

 Tier 4 Final models also have a 34 percent larger cooling pack, with both the charge air cooler and the air conditioning condenser now both fully hinged to allow easy access for cleaning.
 It is now easier for the operator or service technician to access the engine and top of the upper structure thanks to new steps and handrails, allowing three-point access and egress at all times, improving safety.

-Furthermore, JCB unveiled a 10-metric-ton conventional tailswing compact excavator to meet the growing demand from customers in the U.S., UK, France and Germany.
-The 100C-1 is based on the frame of the recently released 8.6-metric-ton 86C-1 compact machine, but with a more powerful engine, larger dig end and increased hydraulic capacity to boost performance.
+Furthermore, JCB unveiled a 10 metric ton conventional tailswing compact excavator to meet the growing demand from customers in the USA, the UK, France and Germany.
+The 100C-1 is based on the frame of the recently released 8.6 metric ton 86C-1 compact machine, but with a more powerful engine, larger dig end and increased hydraulic capacity to boost performance.